Financial-Times/ft-origami/docs/developer-guide/index.md

 ### Loading your script bundle

 Whether via the build service or your own build process, your Origami modules will eventually compile to two resources - one JavaScript and one CSS.
 You should serve the CSS to all user agents, but the JavaScript only to those that meet the minimum standards assumed by Origami module developers.
-To ensure that you only run Origami JavaScript in these 'good' browsers, use a 'Cuts the mustard' script loader.
-You can always find our most up to date recommendation as the following GitHub gist:
+To ensure that you only run Origami JavaScript in these 'good' browsers, use a '[Cuts the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard)' script loader.

+Origami components declare their minimum requirements in terms of [Modernizr](http://modernizr.com/docs/) tests.
+To set up a test that verifies the availability of all the features required by the components you're using:

+1. Make an aggregated list of the tests from all the `required` sections of your chosen modules' [Origami manifest files]({{site.baseurl}}/docs/syntax/origamijson).
+2. Make a [Modernizr build](http://modernizr.com/download/) that incorporates at least those tests.
+Be aware that some of the tests we specify as requirements may not be core Modernizr tests.
+3. Include your Modernizr script in the `<head>` of your page, after your stylesheets.
+This enables it to add test result classes to the `<html>` tag *before* the body is rendered, so users do not see any [FOUC](http://en.wikipedia.org/wiki/Flash_of_unstyled_content)s.
+4. Add a 'cuts the mustard' test that checks that the required Modernizr tests pass, and if so, loads your JS bundle.
+For those that fail, you can choose to polyfill their functionality and then load the JS anyway, or simply not load the JavaScript.
+If you do not add the JavaScript, you **must unwrap** `<noscript class='origami'>` tags, so that the browser benefits from content targeted at those without scripting capability.

+Here is a sample script that you can use to invoke the Modernizr tests and add the JS bundle or unwrap the noscript elements based on the result.

 <script src="https://gist.github.com/triblondon/8399821.js"></script>

 ## Web services